f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab03.rst

    .. image:: images/locust_5.png

 #.
-Select '*Start swarming*' to begin taffic generation.
+Select '*Start swarming*' to begin traffic generation.
 You can monitor traffic generation from the statistics tab, (see below).

    .. image:: images/locust_6.png